BarathwajAnandan/EasyEdit/README.md

 - Full list of tested operations in ( Need help to add more operations and test them):
   - `functions.txt` (editing operations)
   - `analysis_functions.txt` (analysis operations)
+- Add custom functions if they don't exist in cv2 - for eg - Crop has no function in cv2.

-**Note:** Currently, multi-line code edits, such as Hough Circle detection, are not supported.
+ **Note:** Currently, multi-line code edits, such as Hough Circle detection, "Convert to Grayscale and resize...", "Add blur and draw circles", are not supported.

+### Examples:
+❌  HoughCircle detection
+❌  Convert to Grayscale and resize
+❌  Add blur and draw circles
+❌  Draw circle and rectangle at 0,0
+❌  Crop the image and resize

+✅ draw rectangle from 100,100 with h,w as 100,200
+✅ draw circle with radius 10 and at the center of the image
+✅ Crop image from 0,0 to 100,200
+✅ Blur the image
+✅ Convert image to grayscale
+✅ Resize to 700x700

 ## Getting Started

 ### Prerequisites